kennylee15/blog/about.md

 ### Hi, I'm Kenny.

-I am currently located in New York City and I'm passionate about data and economic analysis.
-I am not maintaining this blog due to other commitments at the moment.
+I am an economist based in New York City.
+I am interested in how data and new technologies push the boundaries of research in economics and other social sciences.

 Please visit my <a href="http://{{ site.personalpage }}"><i class="fa fa-home"></i> personal website</a> or contact me via:
 <ul>